chris-macadam/ConsoleGPT/README.md

 # ConsoleGPT
-A console application chatbot using Open AI
+A console application chatbot written in C# using an unofficial Open AI library https://github.com/OkGoDoIt/OpenAI-API-dotnet